I have been obsessed with the idea of a minimalist capsule wardrobe, ever since I read the Ultimate Capsule Wardrobe Guide from CapsuleWardrobe.co.

 This is the most important step, and may even be the only step you need to do.

 I like to use a modified version of the KonMari method.

-The first thing you need to do is gather every single item of clothing (and accessories) you own, remove them all from your wardrobe, drawers, car, coat stand, garage (I swear things end up in the oddest of places…).
+The first thing you need to do is gather every single item of clothing (and accessories) you own, and remove them all from your wardrobe, drawers, car, coat stand, and garage (I swear things end up in the oddest of places…).

 Then choose a section to declutter first.
 So you might start with jackets or tops.